Pretorsion theories in prenormal categories: Examples

 We briefly recall that a preordered commutative monoid is a commutative monoid equipped with a preorder that is compatible with addition.
 Morphisms between such objects are monotone monoid homomorphisms.
 The category of preordered commutative monoids is \pnormal{} (see \cite{PN}).
 In this category, a normal monomorphism is, up to isomorphism, given by the inclusion of a full, normal preordered submonoid, that is, a full preordered submonoid $K\subseteq M$ such that for all $x,y\in M$, if $x\in K$ and $x+y\in K$, then $y\in M$.
 Normal epimorphisms are instead characterised as maps $f\colon M\to N$ such that: \begin{enumerate} \item for all $x,x'\in M$, if $f(x)=f(x')$, then there exist $a,a'\in\ker f$ such that $x+a=x'+a'$; \item for all $y\le y'$ in $N$, there exist $x\le x'$ in M such that $f(x)=y$ and $f(x')=y'$. \end{enumerate} Given a preordered commutative monoid $M$, two elements $x,x'\in M$ are said to be \emph{connected}, written $x\conn x'$, if there exists a finite zigzag of inequalities connecting them, as in the following diagram,

 with $x_0, x_1,\dots,x_n\in M$.
 The relation $\conn$ is a congruence on the commutative monoid $M$, i.e.\ an equivalence relation satisfying

 for all $x,x',y\in M$.
 A preordered commutative monoid is said to be \emph{connected} if any two of its elements are connected.
-Connected preordered commutative monoids are part of a torsion theory. \begin{proposition} The category of connected preordered commutative monoids is a torsion subcategory of the category of preordered commutative monoids. \end{proposition} \begin{proof} We use \zcref{tor-charact}.
+Connected preordered commutative monoids are part of a torsion theory. \begin{proposition} The category of connected preordered commutative monoids is a torsion subcategory of the category of preordered commutative monoids.
+The corresponding torsion-free subcategory consists of those preordered commutative monoids whose connected component containing 0 is trivial. \end{proposition} \begin{proof} We use \zcref{tor-charact}.
 Given any preordered commutative monoid $M$, define $TM \subseteq M$ to be the full preordered submonoid consisting of all elements connected to 0.
 This is clearly connected and $TM\inclusion M$ is the coreflection of $M$ into the subcategory of connected preordered commutative monoids.

 We now show that $TM$ is a normal submonoid of $M$.
 Indeed, suppose $x, x + y \in TM$.
 Then $x,x+y\conn 0$, and since $\conn$ is a congruence, it follows that

 and so $y\in TM$.

 Next, consider a short exact sequence of preordered commutative monoids.